romantico88/jitsi_videobridge_zabbix_stats/README.md

 Tested and implemated on Zabbix 4.2.6.

 Several people reported to me a problem with importing to 3><4.0 versions of zabbix.
-I can't reproduce the problem right know - you can try import an old version of this template (depending on UserParamFile, 1.0 Release), or if you have a time, find a sulution and create push request/give me a message.
+I can't reproduce the problem right now - you can try import an older version of this template (depending on UserParamFile, 1.0 Release), or if you have a time, find a solution and create pull request/give me a message.

-If newest version of this template will not run on older zabbix's verisons , please switch to 1.0/old branch to download UserParameter version.
+If newest version of this template will not run on older zabbix's versions , please switch to 1.0/old branch to download UserParameter version.

 ### To Do: